What to expect when you go to A&EMay 26, 2015

 In an attempt to reduce the number of attendances at A&E, walk-in centers and minor injuries units were introduced in 2003/2004.
 The aim was to divert less serious cases away from major A&E units and to provide easier access to urgent care.
 Individuals are encouraged to first contact their GP if their condition is not life threatening.
 There are a number of services which people can attend such as out-of-hours services, minor injuries units (MIUs) and NHS walk-in centers (WICs) which can treat patients without an appointment.

-Olivia Mitchison Solicitor at Bolt Burdon Kemp specialising in Medical Negligence claims.
-If you or a loved one are concerned about the treatment you have received, contact me free of charge and in confidence on 020 7288 4868 or at OliviaMitchison@boltburdonkemp.co.uk for specialist legal advice.
-Alternatively, you can complete this form and one of the solicitors in the Medical Negligence team will contact you.
-You can find out more about the team here.
+Olivia Boschat is a senior solicitor in the Medical Negligence team at Bolt Burdon Kemp.
+If you or a loved one has suffered an injury as a result of someone else’s negligence, contact Olivia in confidence on 020 7288 4868 or at email@example.com.
+Alternatively, complete this form and one of the solicitors in the Medical Negligence team will contact you.
+Find out more about the Medical Negligence team.